Skip to main content

 At a glance

 All five are declared in the package’s bin map and shipped in the published dist/ tarball.
+The clawboo binary carries one default action and three subcommands:

 clawboo

-The launcher is built on Commander with a single default action; there are no commander subcommands registered, only the two flags Commander provides automatically (--version and --help).
+The launcher is built on Commander: one default action, the backup / stop / restart subcommands, and the two flags Commander provides automatically (--version and --help).
 The runtime is Node 22+ (the package engines field requires node >=22.0.0).

 Flags

-What npx clawboo does
+What clawboo does

 Running clawboo with no flags executes the launch sequence below.